turingschool/try-turing/backend-online-advanced/hashes/index.md

 <div class="try-it-new">
   <h2>Try It: Hash Syntax</h2>
   <p>Declare a variable that stores a hash.
 It should be called <code class="try-it-code">user1</code> and give it at least 4 key/value pairs, with information about a user (data can be made up)!</p>
   <p>Print out the variable to verify your data is being stored correctly.
-It's a little different to read, but as long as you don't have any red errors, you are in good shape.</p>
+It's a little different to read, but as long as you don't have any red errors, it is probably correct.</p>
 </div>

 ## Access Values

-Given my YouTube Hash, let's say I want to print out a sentence that includes the `title` and `creator` values.
+Given the YouTube Hash, let's say we want to print out a sentence that includes the `title` and `creator` values.

 We can use bracket notation to access the values that are associated with a specific key.